Myndex/apca-introduction/analysis.md

 whether APCA is *better* than WCAG 2.x.
 Instead this is a systematic comparison of their mathemetical properties._

 It is important to note that xi admits to no knowledge of the science of visual perception.
 With this the case, I'd certainly prefer that xi not state unsupported/uninformed opinions as if they were facts.
-I will bring this point up, as there are basic misunderstandings regarding the field of vieual perception in xi's analysis.
+I bring this point up, as it is clear he has basic misunderstandings regarding the field of vieual perception.
+Despite his demonstated lack of understanding, xi's analysis makes a number of unsupported assertions and leaps of logic that serve to mislead the reader.

 > ## _Context: The Web Content Accessibility Guidelines (WCAG)_